Sajjad-Majdi/HadithYab/README.md

 - Similarity search using the `vecs` library and Supabase vector store
 - Returns Arabic text, Farsi translation, source, and narrator information

-## Embedding_model
+## Embedding Model

-This application used `jina-embeddings-v3` as embedding model:

-you can find it both ways
+This application uses the `jina-embeddings-v3` model to generate semantic vector representations of Hadith records.
+We used the embeddings of `farsi translations` of Hadith records for our vector database.
+You can utilize the model in two ways:

-- **Jina AI Embeddings**: Use Jina AI’s embedding service (default model: `jina-embeddings-v3`) via the `JINA_API_KEY` to generate high-quality, 1024-dimensional vector representations.
+- **Jina AI Embeddings**: Access the Jina AI embedding service (default: `jina-embeddings-v3`) for high-quality, 1024-dimensional embeddings via a simple API call.
-- **Hugging Face Embeddings**: Use the Hugging Face Inference API or with a pre-trained sentence-transformers model via our Hugging Face page `Sajjad313/my-Jira-embedding-v3` with `HF_API_KEY`; or just download the model from their own page: `jinaai/jina-embeddings-v3`
+- **Hugging Face Embeddings**: Use the model through the Hugging Face Inference API with your own HF API key.
+Since inference is disabled on the official Jina AI page, you can use the compatible model hosted on our page: [Sajjad313/my-Jira-embedding-v3](https://huggingface.co/Sajjad313/my-Jira-embedding-v3), or download it directly from there.
+This version is identical to the base model.

-Embeddings are automatically normalized before being indexed in Supabase for efficient similarity search in our application.

 ## Prerequisites